Board Members

 Volunteer Members

-James Arnold, Vice-Chair
+James Arnold, Chair

 Having bought an abandoned corn field in the 1980s, Jim has worked to foster a relationship with the land through planting trees.
 Initially, the tree planting was a mere six acres managed under the Conservation Reserve Enhancement Program (CREP) on land designated by the US Department of Agriculture as highly erodible.
 Additional tree planting and natural regeneration has been allowed so that most of the fields are now reforested.
 Observing the changes in the flora and fauna as the land has transitioned from traditional monoculture agriculture to forest has been an incredible opportunity.
 But also realizing that forest products are an essential part of forest management, Jim has made a commitment to ensuring landowners are aware of sustainable management practices, ensuring future generations of both environmental improvements as well as income.
 As a hobby woodworker, Jim has plans to use some of the future harvest in several projects.
 As a beekeeper, he also sees the benefits of numerous hardwoods and their ability to produce nectar.
 Future plans include incorporating alternative forest products and creating a food forest.